 • Encouraging Concentration and Problem-Solving: Montessori busy boards are open-ended toys, making them ideal for teaching problem-solving.
 As they learn how each component works, they're building up their attention span and learning how to focus on things that interest them.

-Who Can Benefit From This Type of Toy?
+Who Can Benefit From a Busy Board?

 Toddlers (Ages 1–3)